-The second important consideration is how the targeting options work for the pay per click platform you’re using.
+A second important consideration is how the targeting options work for the pay-per-click platform you’re using.

-For example, with AdWords, you’re targeting by keywords, search terms, and search engine use.
-With Facebook, however, targeting is accomplished by demographics.
+For example, with Goole Ads, you’re targeting by keywords, search terms, and search engine use.
+With Facebook Ads, however, targeting is accomplished by demographics.

 Though there is a little bit of crossover between the two platforms, they are still quite different in their targeting mechanics.